rgolang/rgo/README.md

 - Rebuild the compiler or run the golden snapshot suite with `cargo test`.
 This also executes `tests/golden_test.rs`, which regenerates snapshots under `tests/generated/`:
   - `*.asm` contains the final NASM output.
-  - `*.mir` records the pseudo-assembly that feeds the final backend.
+  - `*.air` records the pseudo-assembly that feeds the final backend.
   - `*.hir.rgo` is the normalized high-level IR after parsing.
   - `*.hir.debug.txt` shows the HIR structure.
   - `*.txt` captures the parser AST dump.